-- Assess and document pulse, motor, and sensation both before and after splinting - For open fractures, control bleeding with direct pressure and cover with dry, sterile dressing. - Apply appropriate splinting device. - To reduce swelling, elevate extremity and apply ice.
+- For open fractures, control bleeding with direct pressure and cover with dry, sterile dressing. - Apply appropriate splinting device. - To reduce swelling, elevate extremity and apply ice.

 Good Splinting Practices:

 - Document distal sensation and circulation pre & post splinting and pre & post spinal restriction. - Open wounds should be covered with a sterile dressing before splinting. - Apply a well-padded splint to immobilize above and below the injury. - If in doubt, splint a possible injury.